Mayor Sharon Shepherd presented Senator Fitzpatrick with the Freedom of the City award on May 26, 2008.

 D. Ross Fitzpatrick

-Senator Ross Fitzpatrick was born in 1933 to a family rich in agricultural history.
-Upon graduation from the University of BC he was appointed Research Director to the Royal Commission into the Tree Fruit Industry of British Columbia, which made valuable recommendations to both the BC and Federal Governments.
-Upon completion of the royal Commission he worked for BC Tree Fruits and Sun Rype Products before pursuing post graduate studies in the United States.
+The Honourable Ross Fitzpatrick was born in 1933 to a pioneer Okanagan agricultural family.
+Upon graduation from UBC with a degree in Commerce and Business Administration he was appointed Research Director to the Royal Commission into the Tree Fruit Industry of British Columbia.
+Following completion of the Royal Commission he worked for the B.C.
+Tree Fruits Industry before pursuing post graduate studies.

-In pursuit of his vision to promote agriculture in the Okanagan, the Senator established CedarCreek Estate Winery and pioneered the planting of vinafera grapes to produce premium quality wines.
-CedarCreek was named Canada’s Winery of the Year twice in a five year period thus focusing national recognition on Kelowna and the Okanagan Valley as a centre for the production of world class wines.
+After a successful business career founding and developing companies in aerospace, oil & gas and mining, he returned to the Okanagan in 1986 to promote value-added agriculture and founded CedarCreek Estate Winery to pioneer the planting of vinifera grapes to produce premium quality wines.
+CedarCreek was twice named Canada’s Winery of the Year thus focusing national recognition on Kelowna and the Okanagan Valley as a centre for the production of world class wines.